syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ## Responsive columns

-Column visibility in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid can be toggled based on screen size using the [hideAtMedia](https://ej2.syncfusion.com/angular/documentation/api/grid/column#hideatmedia) property.
+Column visibility in the Angular Data Grid can be toggled based on screen size using the [hideAtMedia](https://ej2.syncfusion.com/angular/documentation/api/grid/column#hideatmedia) property.
 This property accepts valid [Media Queries](http://cssmediaqueries.com/what-are-css-media-queries.html) to control when columns appear or hide.

 This example shows a Grid with three columns: "Order ID", "Customer ID", and "Freight".
 The "OrderID" column uses `hideAtMedia` set to "(min-width: 700px)", hiding the column when the browser width is "700px" or less.